Mexican Wedding Cookies

 - 2 Tbsp Cinnamon powder

-In a bowl cream the vegetable shortening and sugar.
+- In a bowl cream the vegetable shortening and the sugar.

-Add milk, start by adding 2 tbsp.
-Add more as needed until the dough can formed in a ball.
+- Add milk.
+Start by adding 2 tbsp. and add more as needed until you can form little balls.

-Make round using a tablespoon scooper and form them between your hands.
+- Make round by using a tablespoon scooper and form them between your hands.

-Once baked get them out of the oven and toss them in the sugar-cinnamon mix.
+- Once baked get them out of the oven and toss them in the sugar-cinnamon mix while hot.
 Place in a plate to let them cool completely.